SalishSeaCast/tools/analysis_tools/old_notebooks/README.md

-The IPython Notebooks in this directory are notebooks from initial experiments around visualization of NEMO results.
+The Jupyter Notebooks in this directory are notebooks from initial experiments around visualization of NEMO results.
 The best practices from these notebooks have been collected, explained,